codeforamerica/form-flow/README.md

 A java library that provide a framework for developing *form-flow* based applications.
 The library includes tooling for:

-- Conditions
+- Conditions and Actions
 - Conditions for the flow of screens
 - Revealing of elements on a screen

 - Subflows
     - Repeating sections of screen(s) that build a collection of information (ex. ask for information about all members of a household) before returning to the main flow